Buttonholes on 38th St. June 28, 2006

 Mary Beth, I’m with you.

 And I agree w/Georgene; a beautifully tailored jacket is still noteably home sewn if it has zig-zag buttonholes, which is all my New Home can do.
-I’ve tried to work around it by doing bound buttonholes, but I can’t claim to have achieved professional quality on those, either. :rolleyes:
+I’ve tried to work around it by doing bound buttonholes, but I can’t claim to have achieved professional quality on those, either. 🙄

 But I guess that’s really the only option for those of us not within commuting distance of a buttonhole shop, so I’ll just keep practicing those teeny little welts….